March 31, 2020

-The order, which is in effect through June 30, 2020, gives the California Department of Consumer Affairs (DCA) the authority to temporarily loosen restrictions on staff-to-patient ratios at medical facilities and scope of practice rules for nurse practitioners (NP) and physician assistants (PA).
+The order gives the California Department of Consumer Affairs (DCA) the authority to temporarily loosen restrictions on staff-to-patient ratios at medical facilities and scope of practice rules for nurse practitioners (NP) and physician assistants (PA).

 On a call with reporters Monday afternoon, DCA Director Kimberly Kirchmeyer said the state would temporarily give hospitals the authority to lift the cap on the number of NPs who can serve under a supervising physician.
 Current law allows for no more than four NPs to serve under the supervision of any individual physician.

 There is no lifting of the supervision requirement for PAs, NPs or other allied health professionals.
 The supervision requirement is still in place at this time.